TriOCuBe/TFT-Bot/README.md

 * If you're having issues with Python not working properly, please make sure you have the correct version installed, and have done a `pip install -r requirements.txt` prior to running.

-If your issue isn't listed here, please create an [issue](https://github.com/Kyrluckechuck/tft-bot/issues), including the log file located at `%APPDATA%/TFT Bot/TFT Bot.log` (running from release/executable) or `%APPDATA%/TFT Bot/tft.log` (running from Python), and any relevant screenshots or information that may help speed up resolving your issue.
+If your issue isn't listed here, please create an [issue](https://github.com/Kyrluckechuck/tft-bot/issues), including the log file located at
+`%APPDATA%\TFT Bot\tft-bot-debug-TIMESTAMP.log` (running from release/executable) or
+`output\tft-bot-debug-TIMESTAMP.log` (running from Python),
+and any relevant screenshots or information that may help speed up resolving your issue.

 ## Info / Why I forked it
 I've fairly heavily forked this from what it originally was, but if you'd like to see the original, I'm not claiming to have made this from scratch: